 - 1 C barbecue sauce (store-bought or homemade)

 - ¼ C vegan margarine (or vegan butter)

 - Prepare a batch of homemade vegan barbecue sauce or use store-bought sauce.
 Once the sauce is done, melt in the ¼ C of vegan butter and add hot sauce to taste.

 - Cut the cauliflower into bite sized pieces.

 - Preheat the oven to 375 °F.

-- Mix the 1 C whole wheat flour with the spices (1 tsp smoked paprika, ½ tsp onion powder, ½ tsp garlic powder, ½ tsp chili powder, ½ tsp cumin, ½ tsp seasoning salt, ¼ tsp salt, black pepper to taste).
+- Mix the 1 C whole wheat flour with the spices (1 teaspoon smoked paprika, ½ teaspoon onion powder, ½ teaspoon garlic powder, ½ teaspoon chili powder, ½ teaspoon cumin, ½ teaspoon seasoning salt, ¼ teaspoon salt, black pepper to taste).

 - Stir in 1 ¼ C plant-based milk.
 The batter should be fairly thick but not chunky.

 - Toss the cauliflower pieces into the batter and mix until the cauliflower is evenly coated.

 - Place the cauliflower onto parchment lined baking trays (or use a silicone baking mat).